cakirmert/party-sim/README.md

 .: step one tick (when paused)

-S: toggle path visualization

-Shift+Click: send the first agent to the clicked tile

 Agents input + “Reset @06:00”: regenerate dorm (LOCKED), respawn N agents in rooms, reset time to 06:00